ojoven/woobenders/README.md

 Configure
 ------------------
     *app/settings.php*
-    // update here DB credentials, the Twitter keys and tokens and the your @bot's screen name
+    // update here DB credentials, the Twitter keys and tokens and your bot's @screenname

 Enjoy
 ------------------
     *app/consumer.php*
-    // Just customize the _doMagic() function here to reply to the mentions to your @bot as you wish
+    // Just customize the _doMagic() function here to reply to the mentions

 Credits
 ------------------